Office & Workplace

 It can be difficult to say who is leading the way when it comes to coworking spaces; while big firms like ‘WeWork’ have offices all over the world, deciding on the right coworking space for you isn't always an easy choice.
 Working from a beach on the coast of Thailand might work for some but others prefer a well-equipped office space to get their heads down and their work done.

 If you would like to find out more about Glandore and how we can help your business grow in one of our serviced spaces get in touch here.
 You can even start with a virtual office and grow to a serviced office space with ease.
-One of our offices in Dublin and Belfast could be just what you need.
+One of our offices in Dublin, Cork or Belfast could be just what you need.